DaliaO15/DaliaO15.github.io/_pages/mywork-page.md

 past_projects:
   2025:
     - title: "Version control workshop"
-      description: "Led an introductory workshop on version control with Git and GitHub"
+      description: "Led and designed an introductory workshop on version control with Git and GitHub"
       link: "https://www.uu.se/centrum/digital-humaniora-och-samhallsvetenskap/kalendarium/arkiv/2025-03-19-introduction-to-version-control-with-git--github"
-    - title: "X-QUEST"
+    - title: "Pilot project for X-QUEST"
-      description: "In this project I worked with image analysis and OCR to digitalise pictures of periodicals."
+      description: "In this project I worked with image analysis and OCR to digitalise pictures of printed periodicals from Africa."
   2024:
+    - title: "HRT for psychological tests"
+      description: "Evaluated the applicability of cutting-edge hand written text recognition and vision large language models to extract information from physiological tests of jobseekers"
+    - title: "VKontakte web scraper (ongoing)"
+      description: "Designed and created a data scraper solution to extract data from VKontakte providing, consequently, the PI with a large dataset for future engagement and text analysis."
-    - title: "Project Alpha"
+    - title: "Peer programming workshop"
-      description: "A project on AI and automation."
-      url: /project-alpha/
+      description: "Led and designed an internal workshop to increase the collaboration and knowledge transfer within the developers in my team."
-    - title: "Project Beta"
+    - title: "Brought a visitor from the IBERO"
-      description: "A collaborative effort in data science."
-      url: /project-beta/
+      description: "Initiated a collaboration with the Ibero University in Mexico that led to the visit of a PhD student to the CDHU at Uppsala University."
   2023:
+    - title: "Political parties logos"
+      description: "Developed an end-to-end ML pipeline to train an object detection model for recognizing political party logos in real-life videos."
+    - title: "Tiktok scraper"
+      description: "Developed a data scraper for TikTok, leveraging audio transcription models and text processing to extract insights from short videos."
-    - title: "Project Gamma"
+    - title: "Object detection workshop"
-      description: "A research study on machine learning."
-      url: /project-gamma/
+      description: "Led and designed a workshop on object detection with Roboflow and the YOLO family."
   2022:
     - title: "Project Delta"
       description: "A web development initiative."
       url: /project-delta/
+  2020:
+  2019:
 ---

 {% include feature_row id="intro" type="center" %}